 SOURCE: SBHE Policy Manual, Section 401.1

 General principles: The primary responsibility of the academic community is to provide for the enrichment of intellectual experience.
-Essential to the realization of this ideal is a free and open academic community which takes no ideological or policy position itself.
-The responsible academic community welcomes those who do take an ideological or policy position and zealously guards their right to do so.
-Conflict of ideas cannot occur unless there is opportunity for a variety of viewpoints to be expressed.
-Toleration of what may be error is an inescapable condition of the meaningful pursuit of truth.
-The academic community must be hospitable even to closed minds and it must welcome the conflict of ideas likely to ensue.
-Academic responsibility to provide opportunity for expression of diverse points of view generates academic freedom.
+Essential to the realization of this ideal is a free and open academic community, which takes no ideological or policy position itself.
+However, the responsible academic community welcomes those who do take such positions and guards, with vigilance, their right to do so.
+Thus, its meaningful pursuit of truth requires the academic community to be tolerant of disparate thinking and hospitable, even to closed minds.
+It must further welcome the conflict of ideas likely to ensue.
+Academic freedom provides a safe haven for the expression of diverse points of view by faculty, students and guests of the University, free from interference by administrators, SBHE members or other government officials.

-Faculty: Faculty are entitled to full freedom in research and in the publication of results subject to the adequate performance of their other academic duties.
-They are also entitled to freedom in lecturing or conducting demonstrations in their subject or field of competence.
-They are entitled as any other member of the community in which they live to establish membership in voluntary groups, to seek or hold public office, to express their opinions as individuals on public questions and to take action in accordance with their views.

-Cognizant of their responsibilities to their profession and to their institution, faculty accept certain obligations; they should attempt to be accurate, to exercise sound judgment and respect the right of others to express opinions.
-They must make clear that their actions, statements and their memberships do not necessarily represent the views of the academic community.
+Faculty: Members of the faculty are as entitled as any other member of the community in which they live to establish membership in voluntary groups, to seek or hold public office, to interact with their elected officials, to express their opinions as individuals on public questions and to take action in accordance with their views.
+Cognizant of their responsibilities to their profession and to their institution, faculty accept certain obligations; they should attempt to be accurate, to exercise sound judgment and to respect the right of others to express opinions.
+They must make clear that their actions, statements and memberships do not necessarily represent the views of either NDSU, or the ND University System.
 If there are controls to be exercised over faculty members, they are the controls of personal integrity and the judgment of their colleagues.

+Research and creative activities: Members of the faculty have full freedom to pursue their research and/or creative activities and to publish their results, free from ridicule, recrimination, or reprisal by colleagues, administrators, SBHE members or other government officials.
+They are free to involve interested students and other professionals in their University research and to pursue extramural funding to support it.

+Instruction: Faculty are entitled to freedom in teaching their assigned courses.
+That freedom includes, but is not limited to, design of pedagogical approach, selection and delivery of course content and reference materials beyond what is considered baseline in their degree program(s).
+Freedom further extends to conducting of class meetings and demonstrations, creating assignments and examinations to assess student performance, and assigning grades.

-Students: Students are entitled to be taught by unfettered teachers and to have access to all information pertinent to their subjects of study.
-They are entitled to as complete freedom as possible in selection of their curriculum, their teachers, and their associates.
-Moreover, they have a right to intellectual disagreement with their instructors and their associates and to question them without fear or recrimination or punishment.
-They are also entitled to seek the publication of their views, to seek membership in voluntary groups, to seek or hold public office, and to take lawful action in accordance with their views.
-Students also have the responsibility to make clear that their actions, membership and statements do not represent the views of the academic community.
+Students: Academic freedom affords students the right to be taught by instructors who are unconstrained by institutional and governmental political forces and to have access to all views and information pertinent to their subjects of study.
+They have the right to the widest possible latitude in selecting their plan of study and their instructors.
+Moreover, they have a right to intellectual disagreement with their instructors and classmates, and to question them without fear of ridicule, recrimination or reprisal.
+Academic freedom does not afford students the right of protection from exposure to ideas or points of view divergent from their own, even if they find them repugnant or offensive.
+Students are entitled to seek the publication of their views, to seek membership in groups, to seek or hold public office, and to take lawful action in accordance with their views.
+During academic discourse, students are responsible for being informed and respectful of others.
+They are further responsible to make clear that their actions, memberships and statements represent neither the views of NDSU, nor the ND University System.